-Integral Steps is currently offering its Dalcroze classes via live Zoom call.
+Integral Steps is currently offering its Dalcroze classes via live Zoom call as well as in-person.
 Because the principles of Dalcroze education include movement and active listening, they lend themselves particularly well to synchronous online learning.
 Our teachers have over ten years of experience teaching online and we have been teaching exclusively in this format since March 2020.
 We are engaged in continuous professional development to make our Zoom teaching engaging, interactive, and effective.
-We will discuss in-person or hybrid teaching in Spring 2021 on a case-by-case basis.

 Partner with us to offer this curriculum in your school!

 Contact us with questions about the curriculum or to discuss program fees.
 Email firstname.lastname@example.org or call (720) 577-5441.

 Principles and Benefits of Dalcroze Education